Table of Contents

 3. Unexpected stops and pauses in the print process.

-4. Changes in the model structure.
+4. Changes in the model structure can cause horizontal lines in 3D prints.

 5. Unstable position and foundation of the part.